AdguardTeam/KnowledgeBase/docs/adguard-for-safari/solving-problems/filters-after-disable.md

 :::

-When filtering doesn’t stop with AdGuard for Safari disabled, this is usually caused by the issue of content blockers update taking too long.
+If filtering doesn’t stop when AdGuard for Safari is disabled, it may be because content blockers take too long to update.

 ## How to fix